Associate Professor, Department of Philosophy, Oklahoma State University, Fall 2019 - Present

 Honors and Awards

-Grant - Seminars in Philosophy and Neuroscience (2018)
+Grant - Summer Seminars in Neuroscience and Philosophy (2018)

-$30,000 grant to study the development and neural basis of empathy in children and adults
+$30,000 grant to study the development and neural basis of empathy in children and adults, with Rita Svetlova, Rosa Li, Hannah Read, and Thomas Nadelhoffer.
+(Funds diverted to study empathy and covid mitigation strategies in summer 2020.)

 Arts & Sciences Junior Faculty Award (2016)